netspective-studios/PgDCP/lib/README.md

   * Each function is responsible for logging info, warn, error, and exception logs into the event/activity storage system.
 * `[AGorS]_destroy_storage`.
 Responsible for the destruction of all storage assets created by `[AGorS]_construct_storage`.
 * `[AGorS]_destroy_idempotent`.
 Responsible for the destruction of all non-storage, idempotent, assets created by `[AGorS]_construct_idempotent`.
+* `[AGorS]_hook_*`.
+TODO: Responsible for responding to external requests from CI/CD or other webhook consumers.
+The job of the hook might be something as simple as refreshing a materialized view or something more complicated such as rebuilding all schema objects.
 * `[AGorS]_test_*`. pgTAP unit tests for objects related to a schema or AG.
 * `[AGorS]_lint_*`. `plpgsql_check` lint results for objects related to a schema or AG.
 * `[AGorS]_health_*`.
 TODO: Runtime health checks that applications and services can run to see if they have a connection and proper permissions (e.g. `ping` style).
 * `[AGorS]_doctor_*`.
 Runtime dependency checks that applications and services can run to see if all required dependencies are installed (e.g. extensions).
+* `[AGorS]_observability_metrics_*`.
+Responsible for generating OpenMetrics for the affinity group, when requested.
+Typically this will be a view which, when called by PostgREST or Postgraphile, will generate OpenMetrics format text output that can be scraped by Prometheus.
 * `[AGorS]_populate_secrets`.
 Responsbile for populating confidential data related to the objects.
 * `[AGorS]_populate_seed_data`.
 Responsbile for populating seed data used across all contexts.
   * Each function is responsible for logging info, warn, error, and exception logs into the event/activity storage system.